 However, Markov's real treats lie in his skill as a commander.
 Not only does he provide you with black, red, and white in your deck, the three colors that encompass nearly all vampires, his eminence trait creates a 1/1 black vampire token whenever you cast a vampire spell.
 This works from both the battlefield and the command zone, meaning Markov will field you several disposable creatures long before he hits the field.
 Factor in his helpful trio of colors and sweet capabilities if he ever actually arrive, and you've got our best vampire yet.

-Vampires can really suck (ba-da-cha) to face considering their health-draining, token-swarming, and aerial capabilities.
+Vampires can really suck (ba-da-cha) considering their health-draining, token-swarming, and aerial capabilities.
 Most don't need to tap to activate their effects, keeping them ready to either swing or block, and they're a relatively inexpensive clan, letting you form your combos early in the game.

 © 2018 Jeremy Gill